 Assessing the hips helps dictate the appropriate set up for the individual athlete and can find the optimal position to increase squat depth while still maintaining a safe lumbar spine position.
 Dr. Stu McGill goes as far to say that the deep squat is largely governed by genetics and sticking with the theme of this article, it’s important to work with your anatomy rather than against it.

 Check out some of my favorite hip mobility drills:

+The last of the 5 Ways To Improve your Squat is bar position.
 Different bar placements allow for different training effects.
 The difference lies in the shifting of the barbell and what it does to an individual’s spine angle and the activity in key muscles.
 This allows for differences in programming and to change loads of specific tissues.
 This is helpful for a training effect and rehabilitation of injuries.

 Front Squat (FS):

 The front squat is most unique due to the upright spine angle that typically occurs.
 It is a phenomenal exercise for those looking to stay pain and injury free while gaining the benefits of squatting.
 I would also argue that it is vastly under utilized in strength and conditioning.
 Do More Front Squats.